acoppes/acoppes/site/index.markdown

 * Collaboration, teamwork and growing together.
 * Psychological safety by treating others and being treated as peers.
 * Continuous improvement and empowerment.
-* Generate trust by being Transparent and through good Communication.
+* Generate trust by being Transparent and by having good Communication.

 <!--
 My skills